Choosing the right size violin is crucial, especially for younger players.

 Looking to get your toddler started early?
 Then go with the 1/32 size, which are ideal for children as young as one all the way up to the age of three (or slightly older if the child is petite).

 These models measure around 13 ½ inches in terms of length, so are usually a comfortable option for infants with arm lengths of just under 14 inches.
-Due to its diminutive size, the 1/32 size is often the lightest of all the types which helps young kid’s smaller arm muscles to lift and play the instrument for longer.
+Due to its diminutive size, the 1/32 size is often the lightest of all the types of violin which helps young kid’s smaller arm muscles to lift and play the instrument for longer.

 The second smallest size on the market is the 1/16, which are around an inch or so larger than the 1/32 models.
 Due to their comfort and playability, these instruments are actually the most popular option among early learners and work best between the age of 3-5-year olds.